wilkri002/TTT4175-Estimation-of-frequency-and-phase-in-noisy-signal/README.md

 # TTT4175-Estimation-of-frequency-and-phase-in-noisy-signal
-Project in the course TTT4175 Estimation, Detection and Classification
+Project in the course TTT4175 Estimation, Detection and Classification, written by Wilhelm A. Kristiansen and Henrik P. Hemnes.

-A noisy signal is generated and the FFT of the signal is performed to try and estimate the frequency and phase.
+A noisy signal is generated and the FFT of the signal is performed to try and estimate the frequency and phase using MLE methods.
 The estimate accuracy will vary with the varying signal-to-noise ratio.
 Another method uses the Nelder-Mead algorith to try and finetune the estimate with a small FFT size.

 # Running the program
 Simply run ```python3 estimation_project``` to start the simulation.
 You can also open it in your IDE of choise and run it from there